gbgabiola/progress/courses/udemy/nodejs-the-complete-guide/README.md

 - **Poll** retrieves new I/O events, execute their callbacks
   - **Check** executes `setImmediate()` callbacks
 - **Close Callbacks** executes all _close_ event callbacks

+## NPM & Packages

+- npm
+  - npm stands for "Node Package Manager" and allows us to manage our Node project and its dependencies
+  - can initialize a project with `npm init`
+  - npm scripts can be defined in the `package.json` to give us _shortcuts_ to common tasks/commands
+- 3rd Party Package
+  - Node projects typically don't just use core modules and custom code but also third-party packages
+  - can install via npm
+  - can differentiate between
+    - production dependencies
+    - development dependencies (`--save-dev` or `-D`)
+    - global dependencies (`-g`)
+- Local Project
+- Our Code
+- Core Node Packages
+- Dependencies (3rd Party) installed & managed via npm
+  - express
+  - body-parser

+## Type of Errors

+- Syntax, Runtime and Logical errors can break our app
+- Syntax and Runtime errors throw (helpful) error messages (with line numbers)
+- Logical errors can be fixed with testing and the help of the debugger

+## Debugging

+- Use VS Code Node debugger to step into our code and go through it step by step
+- Analyze variable values at runtime
+- Look into (and manipulate) variables at runtime
+- Set breakpoint (i.e., respect the async/event-driven nature)